josymarss/josymarss/README.md

 #### About

     Experienced Fullstack and Mobile Developer.
-    Loves programming languages and focused on learning more about compilers, algorithms and AI.
+    Loves programming languages and focused on learning more about compilers, algorithms, dynamic programming and AI.

 #### Languages
     [Typescript, Rust]